Holic75/KingmakerRebalance/README.md

 Mod also changes stats of some npcs
-- Valerie to 16/15/14/13/8/15  and replaces bastard sword proficiency with shield focus at lvl 1
+- Valerie class was changed to Vindicative Bastard and stats to 18/10/16/8/10/15
+- Harrim class was changed to Warpriest and stats to 18/10/16/10/16/7
 - Amiri to 18/14/16/10/12/8
 - Ekun to 14/18/10/10/14/8
 - Tristian to 8/16/12/10/18/14 and repalces his primary domain to fire